 16.3 Notwithstanding the provisions above, any other design concept shall be demonstrated to the satisfaction of the Technical Service within the safety concept that is provided in the provisions above.

+16.4 The effectiveness of the RVCS shall not be adversely affected by magnetic or electrical fields.
+This shall be demonstrated by compliance with the technical requirements and transitional provisions of UN Regulation No. 10, 05 series of amendments or any later series of amendments.

 17. Requirements for detection systems